Author: Michael Knyszek

 The advantage of a PI controller over a proportional controller is that it guarantees that steady-state error will be driven to zero.
 Note that the current GC pacer has issues with offset error.
 It may also find the wrong point on the isocline of GC CPU utilization and peak heap size because the error term can go to zero even if both targets are missed.
 The disadvantage of a PI controller, however, is that it oscillates and may overshoot significantly on its way to reaching a steady value.
 This disadvantage could be mitigated by overdamping the controller, but I propose we tune it using the tried-and-tested standard Ziegler-Nichols method.
 In simulations (see the simulations section) this tuning tends to work well.
 It's worth noting that PI (more generally, PID controllers) have a lot of years of research and use behind them, and this design lets us take advantage of that and tune the pacer further if need be.

 Why a PI controller and not a PID controller?
-The PI controllers are simpler to reason about, and the derivative term in a PID controller tends to be sensitive to high-frequency noise.
-The advantage of the derivative term is a shorter rise time, but simulations show that the rise time is roughly 1 GC cycle, so I don‘t think there’s much reason to include it just yet.
+Firstly, PI controllers are simpler to reason about.
+Secondly, the derivative term in a PID controller tends to be sensitive to high-frequency noise, and the entire point here is to smooth over noise.
+Furthermore, the advantage of the derivative term is a shorter rise time, but simulations show that the rise time is roughly 1 GC cycle, so I don‘t think there’s much reason to include it.
 Adding the derivative term though is trivial once the rest of the design is in place, so the door is always open.

 By focusing on this value, we've now reframed the pacing problem as a search problem instead of an optimization problem.
 That raises question: are we still reaching our optimization goals?
 And how do GC assists fit into this picture?